pschafran/purc/README.md

 > .libPaths()
 [1] "/home/ps997/miniconda3/envs/purc/lib/R/library"
 ```
+When finished with PURC, restore the original `.Renviron` file.

 If you get an error message like "ERROR: Cython is not installed", install/update [Cython](http://docs.cython.org/src/quickstart/install.html) and try again.

 ### Known Bugs ###
 * Inconsistent number of sequences reported during barcode removal (does not always equal total number of sequences)
+* Some CCS read names (lacking forward-slashes around ZMW id) do not work in lima